The Legal Agent Becomes the Associate

 The product language has already crossed into agentic work.

 Thomson Reuters launched CoCounsel Legal in August 2025 as a unified legal AI product with legal research, workflow automation, document search, and AI assistance.
 Its launch materials described Deep Research and "agentic guided workflows."
 LexisNexis describes Protégé as a personalized AI assistant with agentic AI for complex legal task completion.
-Anthropic's legal product materials now emphasize connectors, legal platforms, practice-area plugins, and embedding Claude into legal workflows through the API and Agent SDK.
+Anthropic's legal product materials now emphasize connectors, legal platforms, practice-area plugins, Claude in Word and Outlook, document-management integrations, and delegated multi-step work through Claude Cowork.

 Thomson Reuters' 2025 Future of Professionals report says surveyed legal professionals expected AI to free up nearly 240 hours per year, up from 200 in the 2024 report.
 It also says eight in ten professionals predicted AI would have a high or transformational impact on their work over five years, while concerns about privacy, confidentiality, transparency, and data security increased slightly.